hari3mo/EcoBot/README.md

 # EcoBot 🌿

-EcoBot is a Flask-based web application designed to track and visualize the environmental impact and resource consumption of AI queries.
-It specifically estimates energy usage (Wh), water consumption (mL), and carbon emissions (g CO₂e) based on token usage, simulating the footprint of high-performance models like GPT-5.
+EcoBot is a Flask-based web application designed to track and visualize the environmental impact and resource consumption of AI queries of high-performace models like GPT-5.

 ## 🚀 Features

-* **Real-time Environmental Tracking**: Calculates the footprint of every chat interaction, including energy, water, and CO2e emissions.
+* **Real-time Environmental Tracking**: Calculates the footprint of every chat interaction, including energy usage (Wh), water consumption (mL), and carbon emissions (g CO₂e) based on token usage.
 * **Token-Based Cost Estimation**: Estimates USD costs for input, output, and cached tokens.
-* **Usage Dashboard**: Provides comprehensive analytics including daily time series stats, cost breakdowns, and token distributions.
+* **Usage Dashboard**: Provides analytics including daily time series stats, cost breakdowns, and token distributions.
-* **Database Integration**: Logs all interactions and metrics to a MySQL database using SQLAlchemy.
+* **Database Integration**: Logs all interactions and metrics to a MySQL databse.
 * **Google Sheets Sync**: Integrated functionality to push database logs to Google Sheets.
 * **Serverless Deployment**: Configured for seamless deployment on Vercel.